gabholli/react-to-do-list/README.md

 Simple To Do List

 ## Description
-This is a simple CRUD app using local storage to store items, created using React.
+This is a simple CRUD app using local storage to store items, created using React and TypeScript.

 ## Getting Started
 ### Dependencies